 # Energy demand

 Energy demand can come in various forms.
 For instance, the demand we model can be for heating or cooling in the residential sector.
 It is the case that these demands have different characteristics.
-For instance they may have different magnitudes, different technologies which serve these demands as well as different time varying capabilities.
+For instance, they may have different magnitudes and different technologies which serve these demands as well as different time varying capabilities.

 Within MUSE, similarly to the supply sectors, we can model this time varying capability with timeslices.
 For instance, if we have 4 representative days which refer to the different seasons, we can model the high heating demand in winter and cooling demand in summer.
 On top of this we can vary these demands by time of day.